-- Sanding pad for angle grinder: A rubber sanding pad is available as an accessory for angle grinders.
+- Sanding pad for angle grinder: A rubber backing pad and circular sanding disks are available as accessories for angle grinders.
 These are useful for sanding profiled surfaces and also for getting into spots which would be inaccessible to belt or orbital sanders.

 What it's for: A miter or chop saw is used for cutting lengths of timber up to 9 x 2 inches.
 It is basically like a circular saw but the blade has a larger diameter, 8, 10, or 12 inches (200 or 250mm), and the cutting head/arm carrying the saw blade and motor is hinged at the back allowing the saw to be brought down on to a length of wood to cut it.
 This produces an accurate square 90 degree cut, essential for construction.
 A basic type miter saw is adjustable so that miter (angled and less than 90) cuts can be made.
 Compound miter saws enable miter cuts, beveled cuts or a combination of both to be made.
 A 10 inch sliding compound miter saw is a wise investment for the serious DIYer.
 The slide action allows lumber to be cut (up to 9 x 2).
 For square cuts on light timber such as dado rail, picture frame, an 8 inch non sliding miter saw is sufficient.